Mullen Automotive Inc. (MULN) is on the roll with an average volume of 194.91M in the recent 3 months

 Sponsored

-The company’s shares, operating in the sector of Consumer Cyclical managed to top a trading volume set approximately around 131620935 for the day, which was evidently lower, when compared to the average daily volumes of the shares.
+The company’s shares, operating in the sector of Consumer Cyclical managed to top a trading volume set approximately around 203091160 for the day, which was evidently higher, when compared to the average daily volumes of the shares.

 The Analysts eye on Mullen Automotive Inc. (MULN)